In recent years, the invasion of online privacy and cases of data breaches are constantly on the rise.

 These include setting up a strong password and using two-factor authentication.
 However, it could become quite challenging to keep a safety check on all your accounts even then.
 This is where Apple’s Password Monitoring feature comes in handy.

-Baked into every Apple device, its task is to compare your passwords stored in the AutoFill keychain with the list of exposed and breached passwords.
+Baked into every Apple device, it compares your passwords stored in the AutoFill keychain with the list of exposed and breached passwords.
 If your password is found in this database, it will notify you to take action immediately.

 So how could you fix this Safari Compromise Password warning message?
 Well, this guide will show you the steps for that just.
 So without any further ado, let’s get started.